mosbth/anax/REVISION.md

 History for Anax
 -----------------------------------

+v2.5.2 (2016-06-08)

+* Several edits and cleanups for Anax Flat and building flat websites with Anax.

 v2.5.1 (2016-05-09)

 * Several edits and cleanups for Anax Flat and building flat websites with Anax.